-- Ross Beaty executive chair and member of the Board of Directors of Alterra Power Corp. - Christopher Noel Dunn member of the Board of Directors of Pretium Resources Inc. - Neil de Gelder non-executive chair and member of the Board of Directors of British Columbia Discovery Fund (VCC) Inc. - Walter T. Segsworth member of the Board of Directors of Gabriel Resources Ltd., Roxgold Inc., Sabina Gold & Silver Corp. and Taung Gold International Inc. - Michael Steinmann member of the Board of Directors of Odin Mining & Exploration Ltd.
+- Ross Beaty executive chair and member of the Board of Directors of Alterra Power Corp. - Christopher Noel Dunn member of the Board of Directors of Pretium Resources Inc. - Neil de Gelder non-executive chair and member of the Board of Directors of British Columbia Discovery Fund (VCC) Inc. - Walter T. Segsworth member of the Board of Directors of Gabriel Resources Ltd., Happy Creek Minerals Ltd., and Sabina Gold & Silver Corp. - Michael Steinmann member of the Board of Directors of Lumina Gold Corp.

-Disclose whether or not the independent directors hold regularly scheduled meetings at which nonindependent directors and members of management are not in attendance.
+Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
 If the independent directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent directors.

-At the beginning of each regularly scheduled meeting of the full Board, the independent members of the Board hold an in-camera meeting at which non-independent directors and members of management are not in attendance.
+At the beginning of each regularly scheduled meeting of the full Board held in February, May, August and November, the independent members of the Board hold an in-camera meeting at which non-independent directors and members of management are not in attendance.
 The lead director is the primary chair of the independent sessions and directors in attendance are encouraged to raise any concerns or issues that they may have.
 There are no fixed durations for the in-camera sessions.

-For the financial year ended December 31, 2015, there were 6 meetings of the full Board and 5 in-camera sessions.
+For the financial year ended December 31, 2016, there were 7 meetings of the full Board and 5 in-camera sessions.